 There is more to the story, but here is the question I pose today: do pharmaceutical companies have an obligation to charge “reasonable” rates for lifesaving drugs?
 Put aside those drugs that aren’t required to save a life and focus on those drugs needed for an immediate threat to life.

 Normally I am a strong proponent for capitalism and the free marketplace.
 But there is a public cost Questcor is creating.
-Questcor only charges that price to health insurance companies.
+Questcor only charges that high drug prices to health insurance companies.
 If a patient (or patient’s family) cannot afford the drug (no health insurance) that child gets it for free.
 Questcor will even pay help with the co-pay for families in need.
 Sounds generous, but instead it’s a strategy to deflect consumer complaints and push the costs off to health insurance companies.
 Health insurance companies don’t print money, all the money they get is from you and me — people who pay for health insurance.
 The concept of health insurance is that the costs are spread over a large group of people.
 Everyone pays about the same, with some adjustments.
 If one patient needs hundreds of thousands of dollars of health care — lots and lots more than that person ever paid into the company — the insurance company still pays.
 And all of our premiums go up.

 I never thought I’d say this, but we are now dependent on insurance companies to bring some sanity into the healthcare marketplace.
 It’s the insurance companies that are complaining — and paying.